adewale004/Crop_Classification_Using_Sentinel_2/README.md

-# Crop Classification in Côte d’Ivoire Using Sentinel-2 and XGBoost
+# Crop Classification in Côte d’Ivoire Using Sentinel-2

 ## Overview